mdavids/rfc/content/draft-davids-forsalereg-15.md

 There is a risk of data scraping, such as email addresses and phone numbers.

-Publishing contact information may expose domain holders to spam, or unwanted contact.
+Publishing contact information may expose domain name holders to spam, or unwanted contact.

 # Ethical Considerations {#ethicalconsids}
 Although not specifically designed for this purpose, the mechanisms